Here are the five most important things to know:

 Battery Life and Charging

-I usually get through my day without having to worry about my Apple Watch running out of juice.
-Specifically, I get around 16 hours (including a CrossFit workout) out of my Apple Watch’s battery before I have to recharge it.
-Very occasionally, the battery will run down shortly before I go to bed (usually between 8:30 and 9 p.m.), with the watch turning to Low Power Mode or shutting down completely.
+Before upgrading to the Apple Watch Ultra (which offers a much longer battery life than the regular Apple Watch), I used to get through my day without having to worry about my Apple Watch running out of juice.
+Specifically, I would get around 16 hours (including a CrossFit workout) out of my Apple Watch’s battery before I had to recharge it.
+Very occasionally, the battery would run down shortly before I went to bed (usually between 8:30 and 9 p.m.), with the watch turning to Low Power Mode or shutting down completely.

-Personally, I’ve never seen that as an issue because I use the Apple Watch predominantly as a wristwatch, and secondarily as an extension of my iPhone (to receive notifications and to see upcoming calendar events, the current temperature and other information).
+Personally, I never saw that as an issue because I used the Apple Watch predominantly as a wristwatch, and secondarily as an extension of my iPhone (to receive notifications and to see upcoming calendar events, the current temperature and other information).

-However, knowing that you have to recharge your Apple Watch around bedtime is a problem if you want to use the device for sleep tracking.
-If you do, you’ll have to charge your Apple Watch for 60 to 90 minutes sometimes during the day (or right before bedtime).
+If you’re considering purchasing a regular Apple Watch (not the Apple Watch Ultra) and would like to use it for sleep tracking, you’ll have to charge your Apple Watch for 30 to 45 minutes sometime during the day (or right before bedtime).

 Chief among these are native integration with HealthKit (Apple’s central database for storing health and fitness information) and compatibility with third-party heart rate monitors, including chest straps.